-It wasn't long ago that many American buyers rejected the Hyundai Sonata as a serious alternative to segment leaders like the Honda Accord or Toyota Camry.
-While the Korean manufacturer's car undercut Japanese competitors on price, it also delivered poor quality control, questionable reliability and abysmal resale value.
-That has all changed, however, and annual Sonata sales have nearly doubled in just a few years.
+It wasn't long ago that many American buyers rejected the Hyundai Sonata as a serious alternative to leading family sedans like the Honda Accord or Toyota Camry.
+While the Sonata beat those competitors on price, it also delivered so-so quality and reliability, along with abysmal resale value.
+That was then.
+Now the Sonata competes on equal footing.

-As good as the Hyundai Sonata has gotten, though, can it match the wildly popular Nissan Altima, which has earned consistently high marks throughout its lengthy history?
+As good as the Sonata has become, is it better than the wildly popular Nissan Altima, which has earned consistently high marks throughout its life?

-The Hyundai Sonata has become a segment leader, and it should be.
-It's comfortable, offers a confident drive and has many standard features that are available only as options on competing models.
-All Sonatas have standard six-speed automatic transmissions.
-Base models feature 2.4-liter engines with 185 horsepower; a turbocharged variant makes 245 horsepower.
-Mileage estimates vary from 23 mpg city to 32 mpg highway.
-Hyundai also offers an industry-best 10-year/100,000 powertrain warranty.
+The Sonata has become a segment leader, and it should be.
+It's comfortable, offers a confident drive, and carries many standard features that are optional on competing models.

-Hyundai's dramatic turnaround has many automotive journalists and buyers rethinking their previous opinions.
-And while there still may be some skeptics, there's a reason Hyundai has done so well in recent years.
+Hyundai's dramatic turnaround has many automotive journalists and buyers rethinking their positions.
+While there still may be some skeptics, there's a reason Hyundai has done so well in recent years.